iggy-social/iggy-social-frontend/README.md

-# Punk Nuxt Starter (WIP)
+# Iggy SOcial

 > Work-in-progress (WIP), not production ready yet.

-Punk Nuxt Starter is a starter template that can help you set up a Web3 Social website for your web3 community.
+Iggy Social is a Web3 Social frontend website.
 It uses [Orbis SDK](https://github.com/OrbisWeb3/orbis-sdk) and Ceramic Network in the background.

-If your web3 community has it's own Punk Domains extensions (like .klima or .smol), it can be used as usernames instead of addresses.
+If your web3 community has its own Punk Domains extension, it can be used as for usernames instead of addresses.

 What's included: